When is Eid ul-Adha 2023? This year, Eid is set to fall on Wednesday, 28 June. Discover some more of the Qurbani FAQs with Muslim Aid.

 Qurbani – what is it?
 Qurbani is the act of offering a sacrifice on Eid ul-Adha.
 It commemorates the supreme sacrifice offered by Prophet Ibrahim (AS) to show his total submission and gratitude towards Allah (SWT).
 It is also one of the compulsory acts of Hajj.

-Once our beloved Prophet (saw) was asked, what is Qurbani?
-The Prophet (saw) answered, ‘‘It is the Sunnah of your father Ibrahim (as).
-For every hair of the Qurbani, you receive a reward from Allah (swt).’’
+Once, our beloved Prophet (PBUH) was asked, what is Qurbani?
+The Prophet (PBUH) answered, ‘‘It is the Sunnah of your father Ibrahim (AS).
+For every hair of the Qurbani, you receive a reward from Allah (SWT).’’
 [Al-Tirmidhi]

-Muslim Aid ensures that Qurbani is performed in the country band that you choose.
-We then distribute the Qurbani meat to the poor.
+Muslim Aid ensures that Qurbani is performed in the country that you choose.
+We then distribute the Qurbani meat to people experiencing poverty.